kawasthi04/LeetCodeDaily/README.md

 - add questions using LeetCode titles (like "1.
 Two Sum")
 - questions added to the current day (according to UTC, which is what LeetCode follows)
 - remove questions in case of accidental addition
+- hyperlinked questions to the actual LeetCode problem page - helps easily try out what the others are solving

 Here is how LCDv5 looks:
 ![image](https://github.com/user-attachments/assets/8383d78d-e99f-494a-ad65-c13d0877a109)

+Adding question entries:
 ![image](https://github.com/user-attachments/assets/35a8ae28-eb1e-4e22-870b-36265a17744d)